AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 In this example, the method IncrementByRef takes an integer argument b by reference, indicated by the ref keyword.
 The Main method initializes an integer a to 5 and calls the IncrementByRef method, passing in a with the ref keyword.
 When IncrementByRef is called, a reference to the original value of a is passed to the method. b is then incremented by 1, modifying the original value of a.
 When the program prints a to the console, it now outputs 6.

 -----------------------------------------------------------------------------------
-### Q- When equal refrence object to refrence object and same in case value?
+### Q- What is the difference between assigning a reference type to another reference type and assigning a value type to another value type?
 When working with objects in C#, it is important to understand the difference between reference types and value types.

 Reference types are types that are stored in memory as a reference to an object, rather than as the actual value of the object.
 When you create a new instance of a reference type, a new object is created in memory, and a reference to that object is returned.
 Any variables that reference the same object will have the same value.